Weinstein movie studio, HBO lead Golden Globe field

 Rival cable network Showtime earned seven nods, with four going to the post-9/11 CIA drama "Homeland," a series that captured top honors at September's television Emmy awards.
 The comedy "Episodes," starring former "Friends" star Matt LeBlanc as himself, nabbed two nominations.

 For premium cable channels like HBO and Showtime, awards recognition can help increase viewership and monthly subscriptions, and provide leverage in fee negotiations with cable distributors.
-CBS Corp (CBS.N), parent of Showtime, has boasted about the positive impact from the recent success of "Homeland."
+CBS Corp, parent of Showtime, has boasted about the positive impact from the recent success of "Homeland."

 "It's very good to walk in with 'Homeland' in your hip pocket right now.
 There isn't a cable operator that can do without it," CBS Chief Executive Leslie Moonves said last week at the UBS Global Media and Communications Conference.